saraswathy-c/Web_Scraping_PowerBI/README.md

 To demonstrate web scraping feature in Microsoft Power BI and how this can be useul in real-world problem-solving tasks.

 ## Features
--**Data Analysis**: Extracting insights from data read from the internet.
+- **Data Analysis**: Extracting insights from data read from the internet.

--**Visualization**:Creating clear and informative charts using MS Power BI.
+- **Visualization**:Creating clear and informative charts using MS Power BI.

 ## Approach
 1. Collected data from web using MS Power BI's Web Scraping feature, and preprocessed it using Power Query.